 Considering the numbers on a quarterly basis, the CCC trend at Finisar looks OK.
-At 132.5 days, it is 14.7 days worse than the average of the past eight quarters.
+At 139.5 days, it is little changed from the average of the past eight quarters.
 Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
 With both 12-month and quarterly CCC running worse than average, Finisar gets low marks in this cash-conversion checkup.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding the underappreciated home run stocks that provide the market's best returns.

 To stay on top of the CCC for your favorite companies, just use the handy links below to add companies to your free watchlist.

 Add JDS Uniphase to My Watchlist.

 At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.